 - Outpatient services

-- Medically managed inpatient treatment services, most of which tend to be intensive in nature
+- Medically managed inpatient rehabilitation services, when are often intensive in nature

-- Intensive outpatient services, otherwise referred to as partial hospitalization
+- Intensive outpatient treatments, otherwise referred to as partial hospitalization

 - Inpatient or residential services

 The services that are covered by alcohol and drug rehabilitation centers that accept Medicaid might also include the medicines that are offered through MAT (medication assisted treatments).
 If you have an opioid use problem, therefore, these drugs might include buprenorphine (both naloxone and buprenorphine), naltrexone, and methadone.
 Likewise, if you are addicted to alcohol, the medications may include naltrexone, disulfiram, and acomprosate.

 Overall, drug and alcohol treatment facilities that accept Medicaid are vital because they have made it possible for more individuals struggling with drug addiction offset the cost of their rehab.